Table of contents

 Google Workspace for Non-Profit Organisations

-Non-governmental organisations can use the free version of Google Workspace.
-Cloud tools allow you to improve the work of the entire organisation, create online collections and engage new people.
+Non-governmental organisations can use the free version of Google Workspace, with full Google Workspace administrator rights.
+Cloud tools like Admin console allow you to improve the work of the entire organisation, create online collections and engage new people.

-To take advantage of the free version of Google Workspace, your organisation must:
+To take advantage of the free version with free cloud storage of Google Workspace, your organisation must:

 - have the status of a charity,